Nickchapman3773/Uranium-Fever/docs/setupinstructions.md

 - Confirming that you own a supported version of `Fallout: New Vegas`, `Fallout 3`, and all associated DLCs as referenced in [Requirements](https://uraniumfever.net/docs/requirements).
 - Confirming that you have installed the appropriate Runtimes and Frameworks as referenced in [Requirements](https://uraniumfever.net/docs/requirements).
 - Restarting your computer.
-- If your installation error still persists, delete your entire Uranium Fever folder and start these steps again from the beginning.
+- If your installation error still persists, delete your entire Uranium Fever folder and start these steps again from the beginning, ensuring the instructions are followed specifically.
 - If the error still persists, seek support in the appropriate Uranium Fever Discord channels as referenced in [Support, Feedback, & Updates](https://uraniumfever.net/docs/supportfeedback).
 If doing so, please include screenshots of your `Mod Organizer 2`, `Uranium Fever` folder, and `[NoDelete] Stock New Vegas` folder.
 :::